 The video above is of the wonderful Sarah Kirkland Snider piece Jessica sang with Psappha, in its UK premiere at Halle St Peter's in Manchester.

-In 2019 so far, Jessica has performed the role of Miss Prism in Gerald Barry's The Importance of Being Earnest for Neue Oper Fribourg, in Switzerland and Paris.
-In the summer she performed the role of Hildy in Bernstein's On the Town, for Antony McDonald's new production in Tokyo and Hyogo, Japan.
+In 2019 Jessica performed the role of Miss Prism in Gerald Barry's The Importance of Being Earnest for Neue Oper Fribourg, in Switzerland and Paris, the role of Hildy in Bernstein's On the Town, for Antony McDonald's new production in Tokyo and Hyogo, Japan.

-Autumn 2019 sees the initial workshops at ROH for her piece currently in development there, with composer Cevanne Horrocks Hopayian.
+2019 also saw the initial workshops at ROH for her new piece Fake or Stake, with composer Cevanne Horrocks Hopayian.